Developmental Endocrinology Research Group

 Research Project Summary

-For her PhD research project, Malika will focus on studies of longterm outcome and aetiology in boys with Disorders of Sex Development (DSD).
-This project will include an assessment of the prevalence of endocrine and genetic abnormalities in XY DSD children with detailed assessment of the underlying genetic abnormality through an extended panel of XY DSD genes and particular focus on bone health.
-She will also investigate the effect of androgens on gene expression in this group.
-These studies will dovetail with other clinical and research activities in the Developmental Endocrinology Research Group.
+For her PhD research project, Malika is focused on studying the longterm outcome and aetiology in boys with XY Disorders of Sex Development (DSD).
+This project includes assessing the prevalence of endocrine and genetic abnormalities in XY DSD children, conducting a detailed assessment of the underlying genetic abnormality through an extended panel of XY DSD genes, and placing particular emphasis on genital phenotype.
+She also investigates the effect of androgens on the transcriptome in this group.
+These studies complement other clinical and research activities in the Developmental Endocrinology Research Group.

 Dr S Ching Chen